I was born and grew up in Blackpool, Lancashire. At university I studied Drama and English, going on to run drama workshops for children.

 I also remember reading hundreds of fairytales as a child - all the Andrew Lang colour book fairy tales, Grimms, Hans Christian Anderson.

-As well as being an author I tell stories in schools, libraries and many of our museums including Kensington Palace, the V&A, the British Museum, the Foundling Museum, Apsley House, the Museum of the Order of St John and I am one of the team of storytellers for the Horniman Museum.
+As well as being an author I tell stories in schools, libraries and many of our museums including Kensington Palace, the V&A, the British Museum, the Foundling Museum, Apsley House, the Museum of the Order of St John and the Horniman Museum.

 I have worked with various underfives groups across London bringing books, stories and songs to pre-school children and their carers